 - Use natural sleep remedies.
 Herbal tea and melatonin can help relax your mind and get your sleep cycle back on track.

 - Try medications.
 If nothing else works, your doctor can prescribe medications that will help you sleep.
-These should only be used as a last resort though, because some drugs cause daytime drowsiness and cognitive problems.
+However, these should only be used as a last resort because some drugs cause daytime drowsiness and cognitive problems.

 5. Mood swings

 Extreme mood swings occur after damage to areas of the brain that regulate emotions.
 These brain regions help us control our:

 - Awareness of our own emotions and others

 After a mild traumatic brain injury, these skills can become impaired.
 This most frequently leads to problems controlling anger and frustration.
 Therefore, the person with a mild TBI might seem like they have a shorter temper now than they did before their injury.